Sharp Concentration Results for Heavy-Tailed Distributions: Our main contributions

 In the above equality, we are using $\int t^k = \frac{1}{k + 1} t^{k + 1}$ and $\int t^k \log t = \intoo{- \frac{1}{(k + 1)^2} + \frac{\log t}{k + 1}} t^{k + 1}$. \\

 For $\beta = 1 - \frac{2}{\gamma} $ we have $1 - (1 - \beta) \gamma = -1$ and $\gamma \beta = \gamma - 2$.
 Hence

 which concludes the proof. \end{proof} \end{coro}

 \begin{rem} Note that $\beta < 1 - \frac{2}{\gamma}$ is equivalent to $2 - (1 - \beta) \gamma < 0$.
 Hence, the right hand side of \eqref{eq:cl-upper-bound-poly-tail} remains bounded when $L$ grows to infinity.
-By letting $\beta$ get closer to $1$ we can cover any $\gamma>2$.
-Hence, we can obtain a concentration inequality for the sum of independent and identical random variables with polynomially decaying tail as long as $P(X>t) < \frac{1}{t^\gamma}$ for some $\gamma >2$. \end{rem}
+By letting $\beta$ get closer to $0$ we can cover any $\gamma>2$.
+Hence, we can obtain a concentration inequality for the sum of independent and identically distributed random variables with polynomially decaying tails as long as $P(X>t) < \frac{1}{t^\gamma}$ for some $\gamma >2$. \end{rem}

-Let us try to find another bound for $c_{L,\beta}$ for the distributions we discussed in Corollaries \ref{coro:concentration-with-cl-bound-finite-sample} and \ref{coro:cl-upper-bound-poly-tail}.
+Let us try to find another bound for $v \intoo{L,\beta}$ for the distributions we discussed in Corollaries \ref{coro:concentration-with-cl-bound-finite-sample} and \ref{coro:cl-upper-bound-poly-tail}.
 These bounds enable us to obtain another concentration result that is in some sense sharper than the one we derived above and shows the flexibility of our framework.